 10 Steps To Organising Your Makeup Bag

-- Give the bag a good wash!
+5. Give your make up bag a good wash!
 Despite all of your best efforts, they can quickly become stained and dirty.
 Don’t forget to give your products a wipe down and your brushes a clean too.
 I always opt for makeup bags that can easily be popped in the washing machine.

 I hope you have found this blog post useful and if you have any other tips for organising your makeup bag, I would love to hear them!
-To read more of my blog posts about decluttering and organisation, click here.
+Read more of my blog posts about decluttering and organisation.